isb-cgc/readthedocs/docs/source/sections/data/data2/data_in_BQ.rst

 BigQuery Datasets and Tables
 ============================

-Data made available by the ISB-CGC through BigQuery is organized into several datasets, where a dataset is made up of multiple tables.
+Data made available by the ISB-CGC through BigQuery is organized into several *open-access* datasets, where a dataset is made up of multiple tables.
 Datasets are uniquely identified based on the project name and the dataset name, separated by a colon, *eg* ``isb-cgc:tcga_201510_alpha``.
 Tables are uniquely identified by appending the table name, preceded by a period, *eg* ``isb-cgc:tcga_201510_alpha.Clinical_data``.